Trinidad, Tobago and St Lucia

 Heatherlea on St Lucia

 As your transatlantic flight approaches the island, it is the enormous 'Pitons' which catch the eye.
 Two huge, heavily-forested mountains, these dominate the western side of St Lucia, and form an exotic backdrop to the first part of our holiday.
 We spend three nights at a comfortable hotel a short transfer away from the airport, and birdlife here is notably different from Trinidad and Tobago.
-Our days are spent birding for the six island endemics and a range of Antillean specialities, and several of our targets can be found within walking distance of the hotel.
+Our days are spent birding for the six island endemics and a range of Antillean specialities, in the company of charismatic and entertaining local guides, though several of our targets can be found within walking distance of the hotel.
+Birding is always rewarding here!

 Heatherlea on Trinidad at the world-famous Asa Wright Centre

 Each day here begins with birding from the famous balcony, and many days we will be blissfully happy with ‘lifers’ before breakfast!
 Birding in the immediate vicinity of Asa Wright is superb, and some days we will birdwatch in the forest close to the Centre, with some free time to explore the trails in safety under your own steam.
 Optional early morning walking can be rewarding, and with dawn just after 6am, and nightfall at 6pm, expect to establish a rhythm around these times.
 We usually depart on excursions around 8.30 — 9.00 am.
 In this relaxing environment we can take it easy, with comfortable open-air wildlife viewing, early morning coffee, evening rum punch (not too strong!) and a good choice of appetising food at breakfast and dinner.
-We have visited this exceptional place many times, and our good relationship with the Centre and their highly experienced guides makes for great fun as well as highly rewarding birding.
+We have visited this exceptional place many times, and our good relationship with the Centre and their highly experienced guides makes for great fun as well as diverse birding with new species always likely to be seen at any time.

 Heatherlea on Tobago